mstephen19/nanolith/README.md

 // This can be expected to be "5000" console.log(await countMap.get('count'));

-// Close the mutex orchestrator (only necessary on the
-// thread where the SharedMap was first instantiated). countMap.close();
 ```

 Notice that the `.get()` method will always return a stringified version of the value.